Re-evaluating Word Mover's Distance: Introduction

 The contributions of this paper are summarized as follows.

-\begin{itemize} \item We point out that the performance of WMD is not as high as we previously believed and comparable to classical baselines in document classification with the same normalization. \item We introduce an analogy between WMD and L1-normalized BOW and find that WMD resembles BOW owing to the curse of dimensionality. \item We point out several confusing aspects in the evaluations conducted in the original study on WMD.
+\begin{itemize} \item We point out that the performance of WMD is not as high as we previously believed.
+The performance is comparable to classical baselines in document classification with the same normalization. \item We introduce an analogy between WMD and L1-normalized BOW (Proposition \ref{prop: analogy}) and find that WMD resembles BOW in high dimensional spaces (Figure \ref{fig: scatter}). \item We point out several confusing aspects in the evaluations conducted in the original study on WMD.
 We suspect that many readers and researchers are unaware of these issues.
-Clarifying them is crucial for a solid evaluation and analysis in this field\end{itemize}
+Clarifying them is crucial for a solid evaluation and analysis in this field \end{itemize}

-\uline{\textbf{Reproducibility.}} Code is available in \url{https://github.com/joisino/reeval-wmd}.
+\textbf{Reproducibility.} The code is available at \url{https://github.com/joisino/reeval-wmd}.
 It contains a script to download datasets and pre-computed results, algorithm implementations, and evaluation code.